percona/pmm-doc/docs/how-to/upgrade.md

 # Upgrade

 !!! caution alert alert-warning "Important"

-    Upgrade PMM Server before upgrading PMM Clients.
+Upgrade the PMM Server before you upgrade the PMM Client.
-    The default PMM update policy is: the Server needs to be on an earlier version than the Client.
-This is because of the PMM Architecture and how the configuration for the Client is created (by Server).
-This is why the Server needs to be aware of some species of the Client's configuration of a specific version.
-If the Client is newer - then Server will not know about its configuration and will not be able to configure it.
-Ex: pmm-client:2.26, pmm-server:2.20 - not guaranteed to be working.
+Ensure that the PMM Server version is higher than or equal to the PMM Client version.
+Otherwise, there might be configuration issues, thus leading to failure in the client-server communication as PMM Server might not be able to identify all the parameters in the configuration.

+For example, for a PMM Server version 2.25.0, the PMM Client version should be 2.25.0 or 2.24.0.
+If the PMM Client version is 2.26.0, PMM might not work as expected.

 ## Updating a Server